 1. Physical fitness and preparation

 Cycling is fun and it’s an accessible pastime for people of all ages and stages of life.
-Before you start on any cycling holiday, have a think about your physical fitness and what type of tour and route would best suit you.
+Before you start on self-guided cycling holiday or guided cycling vacation, have a think about your physical fitness and what type of tour and route would best suit you.

 And, before you head off on your holiday to Croatia, do a little time on the bike if it’s not something you do on a daily basis.
 It’ll strengthen your confidence, help your body get used to the saddle, and reduce the chance of getting ‘cycle legs’.

 Fiore Tours – the travel specialist for Croatian cycling holidays – offers a real variety of tours.
 To find out more visit: fiore.hr

 On any bike outing, bike safety is paramount.
 In Croatia, you must wear a cycle helmet.
 The other cycling rules to be aware of when cycling in Croatia are:

 - You need to drive/cycle on the right.

 - You should always cycle in a cycle lane.
 If there are no cycle lanes on your route, then move into the right, as far as possible.

 - If you are in a group, you must cycle one behind the other.

 - You need to keep control of your bike at all times and have your hands on the handlebars.